CabrilloRoboticsClub/cabrillo_rov_2023/doc/shutdown-procedure.md

 1. you will be disconnected as the rov shuts down

-1. In the second terminal window use the keyboard shortcut `ctrl+d` to close the window
+1. In the second terminal window use the keyboard shortcut `ctrl`+`d` to close the window

 1. watch for the activity (green) light on the rov pi to be off for 10 seconds